SystemJargon/nrd-threat-list/README.md

 A repo to aggregate lists from the below sources.
-Output to two files which are AdGuard and domains (pi-hole) compatible.
+Output to joint (or split) files which are AdGuard and domains (pi-hole) compatible.

 Scheduled once a week on Sundays at midnight (UTC).